ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 #### 1.2.9.3.
 Alarms

-* Has two states `ok` or `alarm`.
+* Two valid states `ok` or `alarm`.
 A notification could be sent to an SNS topic or an action could be performed based on an alarm state.
-* Third state can be insufficient data state.
+* Third state is insufficient data state.
 Not a problem, just wait.

 ### 1.2.10.
 Shared Responsibility Model